Use this information to prepare sharper questions for a licensed provider.

 Should I change what I eat based on my dose level?

 Yes.
-When you are on a lower starting dose, side effects are usually milder and you may be able to eat more normally on injection day.
+When you're on a lower starting dose, side effects are usually milder and you may be able to eat more normally on injection day.
 As your dose increases during titration, you may need to shift toward lighter, more liquid-based meals.
 Pay attention to how your body responds at each dose level and adjust accordingly.

 What's Your Next Move?